lalasray/simu_wrist_har/README.md

 ### To train run 'train.py'

-### you can select between linear, CNN, LSTM or spatio-temporal based architecture just by goint to [modality]_enc.py file
+### you can select between linear, CNN, LSTM or spatio-temporal architecture in [modality]_enc.py file